hablatraining/git-learning/README.md

 ```
 </details>

-The [git config] command let us add, remove and show some configurations to customize the way you work with git.
-We will also see the following commands to begin with git:
-1. The [git init] command creates an empty local git repository.
+2. The [git init] command creates an empty local git repository.
 An initial branch without any commits and `.git` folder will be created, where the local git config will be saved.

 <details><summary>ℹ️⚡ℹ️ Synopsis</summary>